ltribolet/poster/readme.md

 docker-compose up -d
 docker-compose exec fpm bash
-composer install # this is inside container
+composer install # this is inside container cp .env.example .env php artisan key:generate # copy and paste this key in the APP_KEY section of the .env file
 ```

 This will build all images and run the stack.